- Investors should consider the amount of time, energy, and effort they want to devote to managing their investment portfolio.

 According to Mahoney, one of the appeals of an SMA is the ability to create a personalized portfolio, actively managed for a client's personal situation and tax status.
 "There's a team of people behind the scenes making trading decisions, which is comforting for many clients," Mahoney explains.

-Customizing a portfolio based on personal preferences
+Customizing a portfolio

 You can also elect to remove specific holdings from an account.
 "Someone might want to buy an SMA but then say, 'pursue this strategy, but make sure I do not own these 3 particular stocks,'" Mahoney said.